 A third type of test for recent selection utilizes both human polymorphism data and interspecies divergence between human and close relative, such as chimpanzee.
-The McDonald-Kreitman [55] test compares the ratio of polymorphisms to divergence $(r{\rm nd})$ at nonsynonymous sites (leading to amino acid changes in the protein product) with that ratio in synonymous sites, which do not change the amino acid sequence and are expected to be largely neutral.
-If the changes in nonsynonymous sites had no selective advantage or disadvantage, then $r{\rm pd}$ at these sites would not be significantly different from $r{\rm pd}$ at neutral sites.
+The McDonald-Kreitman (1991) test compares the ratio of polymorphisms to divergence (r{pd}) at nonsynonymous sites (leading to amino acid changes in the protein product) with that ratio in synonymous sites, which do not change the amino acid sequence and are expected to be largely neutral.
+If the changes in nonsynonymous sites had no selective advantage or disadvantage, then r{pd} at these sites would not be significantly different from r{pd} at neutral sites.
 Deviation from neutral expectation can be evaluated with a chi-square or related statistic.
-Bustamante et al. [12] applied this test to over 11,000 human genes (with polymorphsims determined in three different populations) compared with chimpanzee.
+Bustamante et al. (2005) applied this test to over 11,000 number of human genes (with polymorphsims determined in three different populations) compared with chimpanzee.
 They found that 9% had a significant signal for positive selection and 14% had a significant signal for negative selection.

 Each method for finding loci under recent selection in humans has its distinctive strengths and weaknesses.
 Much effort is currently devoted to examining overlaps and differences in the results.
-Among the several studies reviewed by Biswas and Akey [5], a total of 2,316 human genes were found to have at least one signature by Tajima's D [77].
-Negative values of Tajima's D can be explained by positive selection or population expansion; the design of genome-wide studies favors the former explanation.
-The full data from the study are available on the UCSC Genome Browser [39]; this figure was generated from the Browser output for positive selection.
+Among the several studies reviewed by Biswas and Akey (2006), a total of 2316 human genes have at least one signature for positive selection.
 Almost a third of these, including EDAR, SLC30A9, and HERC1, are found in more than one genome-wide study.
 Other candidate genes for positive selection are found by only one approach, such as TRPV5 and TRPV6.
 At least to some extent, the failure to overlap reflects the different types of selective events being assayed in the different tests.
-The features examined by one approach, such as low frequency alleles, are not contributing to other tests, such as linkage disequilibrium measurements based on common alleles [5].
+The features examined by one approach, such as low frequency alleles, are not contributing to other tests, such as linkage disequilibrium measurements based on common alleles (Biswas and Akey 2006).

-Some genes that are candidates for human-specific selection lead to intriguing and exciting possibilities, such as alterations in FOXP2 implicated in language acquisition [22] and MCPH1 and ASPM implicated in brain size [23, 56].
+Some genes that are candidates for human-specific selection lead to intriguing and exciting possibilities, such as alterations in FOXP2 implicated in language acquisition (Enard et al. 2002) and MCPH1 and ASPM implicated in brain size (Evans et al. 2005; Mekel-Bobrov et al. 2005).
 Further studies of recent selection in humans should lead to critical new insights into human biology and disease.

-19.4.7 Human Disease-Related Genes
+Q.4.7.
+Human disease-related genes